uchicago-capp-30320/CivicLens/docs/models.md

 ### Model/Resource Documentation

-The following describes the tables/models compromising our relational database.
+The following describes the tables/models comprising our relational database.
 Each model features a short description noting its purpose and key fields.
-A table listing field names, datatypes, and a short description of each field.
+A table listing field names, datatypes, and a short description of each field is also included.

 *Developer's Note:* At this point, our tables largely reflect the JSON fields outputed by responses from the regulations.gov API.
 As we continue development, we intend to create at least one additional table to better align our data with our site.
-This table will store the outputs from our NLP models such as a plain English version of document titles, representative comments, topics, and sentiment measures that will be displayed to the user.
-We may also add `Users` and `Roles` tables if add in the ability to create accounts on the site.
+This table will store the outputs from our NLP models, such as a plain English versions of document titles, representative comments, topics, and sentiment measures that will be displayed to the user.
+We may also add `Users` and `Roles` tables if we add in the ability to create accounts on the site.
 These features have currently been left out of our MVP.

 **Dockets**

-`Dockets` represent collections of documents relevant to a proposed rule or notice.
-A given docket can contain documents available for commenting that represent the proposed rule change, along with supplementary documents, such as a cost-benefit analysis, that support the proposed rule.
+`Dockets` represents collections of documents relevant to a proposed rule or notice.
+A given docket can contain documents available for commenting that represent the proposed rule change along with supplementary documents, such as a cost-benefit analysis, that support the proposed rule.

-Since the dockets themselves are unavailable to comment on (only the documents contained within can recieve comments), we chose to collect only enough information to link docments to a docket (id) and other basic information (date, posting agency).
+Since the dockets themselves are unavailable to comment on (only the documents contained within can recieve comments), we chose to collect only enough information to link docments to a docket (via the `id` field ) and other basic information (date, posting agency).

 | Name              | Type                 | Description               |